UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 ## Install and configure Ricgraph

-This page describes how to install Ricgraph for a single user.
+This page describes how to install Ricgraph for a single user on Linux.
 If you would like to use Ricgraph in a multi-user environment on Linux, you will need to install Ricgraph differently.
 Please read [Ricgraph as a server on Linux](ricgraph_as_server.md).
-In case you have no idea what would be the best for your situation, please install Ricgraph for a single user, as described on this page.
+In case you have no idea what would be the best for your situation, please install Ricgraph for a single user on Linux, as described on this page.
+[Continue reading here if you would like to install Ricgraph on Windows](#ricgraph-on-windows) (not recommended).

 On this page you can find:
 * [Installation instructions for a single user](#installation-instructions-for-a-single-user)